Newbury Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Newbury Building Society Solicitor Panel Example Support Desk Enquires from members of the public
+FAQs for the Newbury Building Society Conveyancing Panel from members of the public

-I am selling my apartment.
-I had a double glazing fitted in month 2010 but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, Newbury Building Society are being difficult.
-The solicitor who is on the Newbury Building Society conveyancing panel is recommending indemnity insurance as a solution but Newbury Building Society are requiring a building regulation certificate.
+I am due to exchange contracts on my house.
+I had a double glazing fitted in month 8 but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's lender, Newbury Building Society are being pedantic.
+The solicitor who is on the Newbury Building Society conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Newbury Building Society are insisting on a building regulation certificate.
 Why do Newbury Building Society have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that Newbury Building Society have referred the matter to their valuer.
 The reason why Newbury Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.